Mikanbu/bundler/doc/TROUBLESHOOTING.md

     sudo gem install bundler

+If you encounter a permission issue again you could either change your GEM_HOME or use the `-n /usr/local/bin` option.

+    sudo gem install bundler -n /usr/local/bin

 If you cannot elevate your privileges or do not want to globally install Bundler, you can use the `--user-install` option.

     gem install bundler --user-install